[hdvideo id=379]

 By Rolynda Jonathan

-This week’s tide schedule is unique compared to others as this Sunday June 23 indicates not only a Full moon, story but also what’s called a “Super Full Moon”.
+This week’s tide schedule is unique compared to others as this Sunday June 23 indicates not only a Full moon, but also what’s called a “Super Full Moon”.

 This annual occurrence reportedly happens when the Moon makes the closest approach to the earth.

-The March 19, try 2011 Super Full Moon also known as supermoon was 221, unhealthy 566 miles away from Earth.
+The March 19, 2011 Super Full Moon also known as supermoon was 221, 566 miles away from Earth.

 According to online reports, the last time the full moon approached so close to Earth was in 1993.